 The system is composed of both tangible as well as non-tangible elements.

 Tangibles comprise tools for designers & developers, patterns, components, guidelines etc.

 On the other hand, non-tangibles constitute brand values, shared ways of working, mindset, shared beliefs etc.

 A component is a standalone UI element, which can be reused across many projects.
 Its goal is to do one thing well while remaining abstract enough to allow for a variety of use cases.

 Developers can use them as building blocks to build new user experiences.
 A key benefit is that designers need not worry about the core design and functionality of each component.
 They are pretty much self-understood.
 Examples include buttons, links, forms, input fields, and modals.

-A pattern is an opinionated use of components.
+A pattern is the best practice solution for how a user achieves a goal.
 Often, multiple components are combined in order to create a standardized user experience (UX).
 It solves two problems at one go: UX as well as developer experience (DX).

 After implementing patterns, users will understand the application better and accomplish their tasks faster.
 When the development team understands the proper way to use components together, software applications become easier to use.
 Examples include saving data to the system, capturing data from forms, and filtering & analyzing data.

 A cohesive company brand strengthens its value in the minds of the customer.
 In the context of Design Systems, this means defining various aspects of the visual style, including colours, typography, and icons.
 Defining primary, secondary, and tertiary colours helps an application stand out and is more user-friendly.